 Governing Laws.
 If you host an event outside your local state, you might be required to be governed by the laws within the state.
 If so, you may need to hire an attorney that represents the state that you are doing business in.

 The accessibility section refers to adhering to the schedule of the event.
 As mentioned previously, it’s extremely important to review each section in great detail.
 If you don’t, you may see a spike in hidden costs on your total bill.
 Two areas that you will want to focus especially on are:

 Have you ever heard of people renting equipment that they have rented to lessen the overall rental cost?
 If so, they are breaking this part of the agreement.
 This section is often included in event AV agreements and specifically states that you cannot rent the equipment in the agreement without their consent.
-One example includes an event planner who rented equipment from an AV Company.
-Coincidentally, the event took place over super bowl weekend.
-The event planner thought it would be a great idea to use the equipment to throw a super bowl party since he already had the equipment.
-To be able to do so, he had to contact the AV Company to receive their approval.
-Had he not received consent he could get into some serious legal trouble.
+One example includes an event planner who rented equipment from an AV company.
+Coincidentally, the event took place over the Super Bowl weekend.
+The event planner thought it would be a great idea to use the equipment to throw a Super Bowl party since they already had the equipment.
+To be able to do so, they had to contact the AV company to receive their approval.
+Had they not received consent, they could get into some serious legal trouble.